From schema markup to rich results, this is your go-to guide on structured data.

 - How structured data works

-- The ways it benefits SEO
+- Ways it benefits SEO

-Being efficient at the post office is a skill so valuable that, in my opinion, they should teach it in schools.
+Knowing how to navigate the post office is a skill so valuable that, in my opinion, they should teach it in schools.

 After all, how many times have you stood in line to mail something, only to get to the counter and realize you wrote the address upside down, didn’t use enough stamps, or choose the wrong type of box?